Romalu86/RESTool/README.md

-# RESTool
-RESTool v1.4 by romalu86
+# RESTool 1.4b by romalu86

+**Changelist:**
+- Added a dictionary for text values, and the ability to supplement it.
+Allows you to fully unpack the file with the preservation of text values instead of "1 or 0x0001".
+ The dictionary has all currently known variables for full unpacking of files.
+Will be updated as new information becomes available.
+- Added extended support for the mobile version of AS1 World in case of problems with unpacking.
+Modes: "as1mobile_pad & as1mobile_nonpad"

-List of games with which the program works at the moment:
+**List of games with which the program works:**

-- Games on the engine AS1\ZS1:
+**Games on the engine AS1\ZS1:**
-Alien Shooter (PC NonSteam);
+- Alien Shooter (PC NonSteam),
-Alien Shooter (Steam);
+- Alien Shooter (Steam),
-Alien Shooter - Last Hope (Steam\Mobile);
+- Alien Shooter - Last Hope (Steam\Mobile),
-Alien Shooter - Lost World (Theseus Mobile);
+- Alien Shooter - Lost World (Theseus Mobile),
-Alien Shooter - World (Mobile);
+- Alien Shooter - World (Mobile),
-Alien Shooter - Revisited;
+- Alien Shooter - Revisited,
-Theseus (PC);
+- Theseus (PC),
-Zombie Shooter 1 (PC Steam & NonSteam);
+- Zombie Shooter 1 (PC Steam & NonSteam),
-Zombie Shooter 1 (Mobile);
+- Zombie Shooter 1 (Mobile).

-- Games on the engine AS2\ZS2:
+**Games on the engine AS2\ZS2:**
-Alien Shooter - Revisited;
+- Alien Shooter - Revisited,
-Alien Shooter 2 - Gold;
+- Alien Shooter 2 - Gold,
-Alien Shooter 2 - Vengeance;
+- Alien Shooter 2 - Vengeance,
-Alien Shooter 2 - Reloaded;
+- Alien Shooter 2 - Reloaded,
-Alien Shooter 2 - Conscription;
+- Alien Shooter 2 - Conscription,
-Alien Shooter 2 - The Legend (Steam\Mobile);
+- Alien Shooter 2 - The Legend (Steam\Mobile),
-Alien Shooter 2 - Tower Defence (Steam\Mobile);
+- Alien Shooter 2 - Tower Defence (Steam\Mobile),
-Alien Shooter 2 - Reloaded (Mobile);
+- Alien Shooter 2 - Reloaded (Mobile),
-Alien Shooter 2 - New Era (Steam);
+- Alien Shooter 2 - New Era (Steam),
-Zombie Shooter 2 (Steam\NonSteam);
+- Zombie Shooter 2 (Steam\NonSteam),
-Objects Extended Project.
+- Objects Extended Project.

-How to use?
+**How to use?**

 The program currently works through the console.
 For unpacking, you need to create a bat file.
 Its structure consists of three variables.

-example: RESTool objects.res as1pad
+example: RESTool objects.res as1_pad

-Also, unpacking through Unpack.bat has been added.
-You need to specify the path to the file or just its name if it is located in the same folder, and then choose the operating mode.
+or run the !Unpack_RES.bat file and follow the instructions on the screen.

-After Bat File completes the work, 4 files will appear in the folder: OBJ.ini, WEAP.ini, CNST.ini and SFX.ini
+After the decompilation process is completed, the "unpacked_inis" folder will appear with the files: OBJ.ini, WEAP.ini, CNST.ini and SFX.ini

+The reverse compilation process is also possible.
+The folder with the program contains everything you need (the compiler and customized batch files !MakeRES !MakeDB_OE_old !MakeDB_OE_new).
+When you run one of the available batch files, the program takes the files "OBJ.ini, WEAP.ini, CNST.ini, SFX.ini.", and performs a reverse compilation.
+If the process was successful, the test.res or test.db file will appear in the root directory.

-Dictionary of variables:
+**Dictionary of variables:**

 The program supports the ability to supplement the base of unknown variables that are unpacked in the INT format (numbers - 1, 2, 4, etc.) or hexadecimal number system (example 0x1000).
-All information is in the constants.ini file, new values ​​are added by analogy with others.
+All information is in the constants.ini file, new values are added by analogy with others.

-File modes list:
+**File modes list:**

-"as1pad" - works with Alien Shooter 1 Steam, Alien Shooter 1 Last Hope (Steam & Mobile), Alien Shooter - Lost World (Theseus Mobile)
+- as1_pad - works with Alien Shooter 1 Steam, Alien Shooter 1 Last Hope (Steam & Mobile), Alien Shooter - Lost World (Theseus Mobile)

-"as1nopad" - works with Alien Shooter 1 - Old (NonSteam)
+- as1_nonpad - works with Alien Shooter 1 - Old (NonSteam)

-"theseus" - works with Theseus
+- theseus_pc - works with Theseus

-"as1pad" - works with Alien Shooter 1 - World (Mobile)
+- as1world_pad - works with Alien Shooter 1 - World (Mobile)

-"as1nopad" - works with Alien Shooter 1 - World (Mobile)
+- as1world_nonpad - works with Alien Shooter 1 - World (Mobile)

-"zs1" - works with Zombie Shooter 1
+- zs1 - works with Zombie Shooter 1

-"zs1mobile" - works with Zombie Shooter 1
+- zs1_mobile - works with Zombie Shooter 1

-"as2original" - works with Gold and Vengeance editions
+- as2_original - works with Gold and Vengeance editions

-"as2addons" - works with Reloaded, Conscription
+- as2_addons - works with Reloaded, Conscription

-"zs2nonpad" - works with Zombie Shooter 2 (Steam)
+- zs2_nonpad - works with Zombie Shooter 2 (Steam)

-"zs2pad" - works with Zombie Shooter 2 (NonSteam)
+- zs2_pad - works with Zombie Shooter 2 (NonSteam)

-"asr" - works with Alien Shooter Revisited
+- asr - works with Alien Shooter Revisited

-"as2legend" - works with Alien Shooter 2 Legend & TD (Steam\Mobile)
+- as2legend_pad - works with Alien Shooter 2 Legend & TD (Steam\Mobile)

-"as2legendpad" - works with Alien Shooter 2 New Era (Steam) & Alien Shooter 2 Reloaded (Mobile)
+- as2legend_nonpad - works with Alien Shooter 2 New Era (Steam) & Alien Shooter 2 Reloaded (Mobile)

-"oe" - works with Objects Extended Project
+- oe - works with Objects Extended Project

-"oe1105" - works with Objects Extended Project (Old Versions)
+- oe1105 - works with Objects Extended Project (Old Versions)

-thx ermaccer for original c++ project.
-Many things helped to release this program much faster.